-As of 1 January 2018, the Company implemented IFRS 9, "Financial Instruments" ("IFRS 9") and started to recognize expected credit losses on finance lease receivables in accordance with the requirements of IFRS 9 rather than previously used incurred loss model.
-This new and complex standard requires the Company to exercise significant decisions using subjective judgement, interpretation and assumptions over when and how much to record as expected credit losses on finance lease receivables.
+The Company recognizes allowance for expected credit losses on finance lease receivables in accordance with the requirements of IFRS 9, "Financial Instruments" ("IFRS 9") which is a complex standard requiring the Company to exercise significant decisions using subjective judgement, interpretation and assumptions over when and how much to record as expected credit losses on finance lease receivables.
 These judgements are key in the development of the financial models built to measure the expected credit losses on finance lease receivables recorded at amortized cost.